 Plan Around It

 Sokcho in mid-May is one of the better weekends for visitors who care about food: the weather is mild, the restaurant scene is in spring stride, and for three days the Seorak Food Culture Festival pulls the region's cuisine into a single open-air space.
-If you want the food festival built into a route that also includes a Seoraksan trail, a seafood market meal, and a specific restaurant window, ask the HeySeorak chat on the homepage — it can fold the weekend into a concrete plan tied to your dates.
+If you want the food festival built into a route that also includes a Mt.
+Seorak trail, a seafood market meal, and a specific restaurant window, ask the HeySeorak chat on the homepage — it can fold the weekend into a concrete plan tied to your dates.